jdenoc/money-tracker/README.md

 # setup composer packages & environment variables
 composer install
-php artisan app:version `git describe`
+php artisan app:name "Money Tracker" php artisan app:version `git describe`

 # ***OPTIONAL***
 # If you're working with PhpStorm, be sure to run the following command.
 # It will generate Laravel Facades that PhpStorm can use.
 composer ide-helper

-# set the application version
-php artisan app:version `git describe`

 # construct the database tables
 php artisan migrate